zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/GeoMapViewer/README.md

-# ZTM 2025 Experimental Geographical Map Viewer
+# Experimental Geographical Map Viewer

 This is an experimental Subject Viewer for viewing geographical map data.